markmo/dltemplate/README.rst

 45. Using a GAN to transfer style from one domain to another while preserving key attributes such as orientation and face identity.
 46. Basic principles of Pointer Generator Networks.
+47. Using Reinforcement Learning to optimize a Software Defined Network (SDN).

 Datasets